 It’s not only humans who can act against the owners of the revealed email addresses.
 Malware can search a computer or mobile device for email addresses.
 When it finds an email with a long list of addresses in the To or CC fields, it can harvest them.
 It can then send spam or malicious emails to those addresses, or save those addresses to be the target of hacking, scamming, identity theft, etc.

 Unfortunately, the revealed email addresses don’t necessarily stop with the recipients.
-Any one of the recipients can forward the email, and the email addresses of all the other recipients will be forwarded along with the email.
-I’ve been forwarded many emails that include long lists of email addresses, some of which appear to be internal company addresses which aren’t intended for use outside the company.
+Anyone of the recipients can forward the email, and the email addresses of all the other recipients will be forwarded along with the email.
+I’ve been forwarded many emails that include long lists of email addresses, some of which appear to be internal company addresses that aren’t intended for use outside the company.

 Maybe you’ve noticed that when you send an email, you can put addresses in the To field, the CC field, or the BCC field.